Artur-T-Malas/book-notes/README.md

 - Create query for getting all user notes and ratings for a book
 - Move the `/books` API to `/api/books` endpoint
 - Add search function (by the partial title or author name) on the main page
+- Create subpages for each book which contain books info and ratings with notes (if they exist)
+    * Modified adding ratings and notes to have an option to rate a book directly from it's page